 If I’m in a state of hypnosis, will I be aware of my surroundings?

 What are the signs, once I’m under hypnosis?

 Most people experience slower breathing, slower heart rate, sleepiness, and in rare instances people report a spinning or floating sensation.
 All of these signs are normal and are considered part of the responses to the hypnotherapy.

-Can I use this instead of seeing a doctor?
+Can I use hypnosis instead of seeing a doctor?

-Is there any problem that you can’t handle with hypnotherapy?
+Is there any challenge that you can’t handle with hypnotherapy?